 time for large-scale sewing was over.
 My wife and my mother-in-law preferred to buy ready-made blouses, skirts and dresses.
 They did smaller repairs by hand with sewing thread.
 Nolens volens, the

 Singer went into early retirement.
 But not for long.
-I engaged the machine for my projects.
+I engaged the pensioner for my projects.

-The four parts of a pair of torn Levis jeans (US size 32 / length 36) were transferred onto paper.
-Over the course of a few years, the template was used to cut one pair of trousers each from buffalo, goat, horse (in wine red), and two from cow.
-The crowning glory of my production was a jumpsuit, actually an over-nothing, also made of beef.
+The four parts of a pair of ripped Levis jeans (US size 32 / length 36) were transferred onto paper.
+Over the course of a few years, the template was used to cut one pair of black trousers each from buffalo, goat, horse (the only one in wine-red), and two from cow hide.
+The crowning glory of my production was a jumpsuit, actually an over-nothing, also made of cow skin.
 The leather thickness was between1.3 and 1.5 mm, typical for motorbike clothing.
 All the hides came from a dealer in Vienna's Bäckerstrasse.
-At that time, one could choose in peace, recognisable by the fact that the salesman served a Turkish coffee between the spreading of two skins.
+At that time, one could choose in peace, recognisable by the fact that the salesman served a Turkish coffee between spreading out two skins.

 In two falls with the motorbike, the trousers protected against extensive skin abrasions.
 In addition to this legitimisation of wearing leather clothing in public, a harmonising impulse came from the rock scene with its performers.
-I remember Rod Stewart wearing black leather at many of his band's performances, sometimes so skin-tight and with almost belly-dancing swoops of the body that it would probably be offensive today.
+I remember Rod Stewart wearing black leather at many of his band's performances, sometimes so skin-tight and with almost belly-dance-like body swings that it would probably be offensive today.
 Fortunately, hippie-era Eivissa was similarly permissive to progressive California – black leather was often seen.
 The apprentice in a motorbike workshop who serviced my 75 cc Derbi every three months wore adorable ragged leather trousers.
 The leather was too thin for his work with sharp edges.
 We had the same stature.
-Today I regret not having given him one of my trousers.
+Today I regret that I didn't give him one of my trousers.

 collection.
 After my retirement, I had enough leisure to digitise the pictures taken with fine-grained film material.
-From the original production of leather trousers, only the oldest made of
+Of the original production of leather trousers, only the oldest made of

 buffalo and the second oldest made of cow have survived.
-A new addition was one made of red upholstery leather, 2.5 mm thick, a fantastically warm garment in winter.
+Newly added in 2008 is a pair of trousers made of red padded leather, 2.5 mm thick, a fantastically warm garment in